m-daniela/chat-app/Notes/e2ee.md

 - [Papers](#papers)
 - [To check](#to-check)

-# Abstract

-# Introduction

 - base crypto concepts used
 - frameworks + tech used
 - existing current e2ee systems
 - description + comparison with existing apps

+# Abstract

+# Introduction

 # Basic concepts

+General structure

+1. A short definition
+2. How it works and how it is used
+3. Different properties
+4. Examples

 ## Symmetric-key encryption
 - HOAC 33
 - https://en.wikipedia.org/wiki/Symmetric-key_algorithm

-Symmetric-key encryption is an encryption scheme which uses the same key for both encryption and decryption.
-In this case, the key must be a shared secret between the communicating parties, which might result in security issues if the key is intercepted, if it is sent through an insecure channel.

 /ex